Sjogren’s Syndrome: Symptoms, Causes, and Support Strategies

 To help with the dryness associated with Sjogren’s syndrome, you should increase your intake of essential fatty acids.
 Essential fatty acids are essential fats that your body cannot produce.
 They include Omega 3 fatty acids which maintain cellular membrane health and have antioxidant, anti-inflammatory, and antifibrotic properties.

-Another excellent source of Omega-3s is Cod Liver Oil.
-Cod liver oil is also a good source of vitamin A which supports immune function.
+In addition, Cod Liver oil is a fantastic source of retinol which is the vital fat soluble form of vitamin A that supports immune health.
 Vitamin A helps create “killer cells” lymphocytes which attach foreign invaders and produce antibodies.